google/evolve-forms/docs/editing_and_creating_records.md

 ##### Comma Separated Field API Names

-To use the `Dynamic Forms - Field Section` component, enter the "Section Label" you would like to display and the "Comma Separated Field API Names" which you would like to render.
+To use the `Evolve Forms - Field Section` component, enter the "Section Label" you would like to display and the "Comma Separated Field API Names" which you would like to render.
 Use the below mapping to label fields as required, read only, or to insert additional blank spaces: